 When RMDs must start

-Remember, the rule says you can only delay taking your first distribution before the end of the year.
+The rule says you can only delay taking your first distribution before the end of the year.
 After that, all RMDs are due by December 31 of the year they are due.
-Since you have an RMD due for 2018, that distribution is due by 12/31/2018.
-Thre result – both your 2017 and 2018 distributions come out in 2018.
+Since you have an RMD due for 2020, that distribution is due by 12/31/2020.
+The result – both your 2019 and 2020 distributions come out in 2020.
 Is that a bad thing?
 It depends.
 Taking both in one year means you have a higher tax bill due.
 You may not want that.

 - Life expectancy